paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 So you see, the relationship is mutually beneficial for both parties.\
 --- Kyubey

-On the surface level, Madoka★Magica[^madokamagica] is a show about magical girls battling 'witches' who bring upon people despair.
+On the surface level, Madoka★Magica[^madokamagicawiki] is a show about magical girls battling 'witches' who bring upon people despair.
 It features young girls who gain extraordinary powers from Kyubey in exchange for a single wish.
 However, it is later revealed that Kyubey is a member of an advanced alien species known as the Incubators, whose ulterior motive is to delay the [heat death of the universe]({{ site.url_prefixes.wikipedia }}/Heat_death_of_the_universe) by harnessing the emotions of these magical girls.
 To the Incubators, humans are not unique; they are merely tools to achieve a greater cosmic purpose, much like how we utilise livestock.
 This is ultimately a noble cause, but we see how humanity _struggles to accept its own insignificance_ in the grand scheme of things and how it antagonises the idea of anti-anthropocentrism that humans are just one of many forms of life, who are all subject to the same indifferent forces like _entropy_ that govern the entire universe.
 ## Conclusion
 The purpose of this blog was to highlight through anime, the idea of thinking more deeply about life and what it all means.
 I hope you had a fun time reading this stupidly long post and got something valuable from it.